 Limited studies have on HIV/AIDS attitudes and ethical care attitudes in nursing were detected in the literature review.
 However, the concept of willingness to care for an individual with HIV/AIDS has been studied.
 Although Chanvatanak et al. did not find a relationship between knowledge of AIDS and willingness to provide care, he found a positive and weak relationship between a positive attitude toward AIDS and willingness to provide care to an individual with AIDS.17 On the other hand, another study that was conducted in our country reported that nursing students' HIV/AIDS knowledge did not affect their attitudes toward individuals who had HIV/AIDS and their willingness to care.
 18 It is also known that ethical beliefs play an important role in understanding attitudes towards AIDS.
-Khan et al. found that ethical beliefs were a determinant influencing future attitudes towards individuals with HIV/AIDS when providing care.34 However, this study found that ethical attitudes had no effect on students' attitudes towards AIDS, which is different from the literature (Table 3).
-In his study that examined the experiences of nurses caring for individuals who have AIDS, Mashallahi et al. reported that nurses tried to stay away from people with AIDS because of the fear of contracting AIDS.35 It should be aimed at increasing students' ability to have accurate information about AIDS transmission and to develop more positive attitudes.
+Khan et al. found that ethical beliefs were a determinant influencing future attitudes towards individuals with HIV/AIDS when providing care.
+34 However, this study found that ethical attitudes had no effect on students' attitudes towards AIDS, which is different from the literature (Table 3).
+In his study that examined the experiences of nurses caring for individuals who have AIDS, Mashallahi et al. reported that nurses tried to stay away from people with AIDS because of the fear of contracting AIDS.35 It was also reported that as knowledge about HIV/AIDS increased, fear and anxiety levels decreased.36 It should be aimed to increase students' ability to have accurate information about AIDS transmission and to develop more positive attitudes.